samdbmg/ansible-nginx-gateway/README.md

     allow_insecure: false # Set this to allow the site to serve unencrypted (caution, security risk!).
 Default: False
     client_ca_cert: /etc/ssl/certs/my-custom-ca.crt # Location of a CA cert that client certificates should be validated
                                                     # against - specifying makes client cert mandatory.
 Default: empty
+    # Any extra config lines to insert into this site's location block, although make sure you don't cause accidental
+    # security risks (like this example!).
+Default: empty
+    extra_config: |
+      autoindex on;

   - name: sample-proxy-site # A name used in a few comments/filenames etc. (Required)
     type: proxy # `static` or `proxy` - whether the site is just on disk, or a reverse proxy (Required)